dk-fern/flaskWebApp-with-docker/Project Guide/1_Flask.md

 ## 3. Making It Your Own
 Now we get to the fun part of being able to edit and adjust the HTML to be your own.
 On this web application we have 3 pages and a github link (as discussed in the last section, change the url for that to your own github account).
 Normally when editing the Flask application we would put it into "debug" mode to allow us to view changes along the way.
 For the sake of simplicity and not having to change too much within the Python part of the application we won't do that, so when you make changes to the HTML and want to view it in the web browser you will have to save the file, stop the application (remember, to do this hit `ctrl + c` while in the terminal), then restart the application (another reminder, use `python app.py` to run the application)

+NOTE: If you start getting lost in the HTML or want to add some of your own functionality that isn't currently being utilized, I would highly suggest using a tool like ChatGPT or Edge's Copilot funtionality (which is just ChatGPT).
+While these tools aren't always the best at adding complext functionality, putting in your HTML and asking the tool to clean it up or clarify something can be super helpful and is honestly what I did when creating this, as I had pretty limited experience with HTML or Bootstrap.

 **Lets look at the next three pages and I'll suggest some ways you can change those to fit you!**

 ### home.html